5 stars

-Business people with experience and capital to invest have several pathways to choose from in order to immigrate to Canada.
-They include the Owner/Operator LMIA program, the Start-Up Visa program, the Intra-company Transfer (ICT), the Treaty Investor programs, Reciprocal Work permits, PNP business streams (including Quebec Investor Program), and Significant Benefit Work Permits.
+Business people with experience and capital to invest have several pathways to choose from when immigrating to Canada.
+They include the Owner/Operator LMIA program, the Start-Up Visa program, the Intra-company Transfer (ICT), the Treaty Investor programs, Reciprocal Work permits, PNP business streams (including the Quebec Investor Program), and Significant Benefit Work Permits.

-In this article, we will explore the top 3 types of business immigration programs available for foreign business people.
-We’ve selected these top 3 programs since they can be used by any business person, entrepreneur or investor who wants to relocate to Canada by owning and managing a business.
+In this article, we will explore the top 3 types of Canadian business immigration programs available for foreign business people.
+We’ve selected these top 3 programs because they can be used by any businessperson, entrepreneur or investor who wants to relocate to Canada to own and manage a business.

-However, if you think none of these programs is a good fit for your particular situation, contact us to see if we can find you a business immigration program that fits your situation.
+However, if none of these programs is a good fit for your particular situation, contact us to see if we can find you a business immigration program that fits.

 So, here is our list of the top 3 business immigration programs available in Canada in 2020: